noor-s-hassan/FutureMakers2022/README.md

 Day 4 Reflection:
 I found TensorFlow to be a very interesting and powerful tool for machine learning.
 It allows for the creation of very complex models and can be used for a variety of tasks.
 I enjoyed learning about the different types of models that can be created with TensorFlow and how they can be used to solve different problems.
 I also found it helpful to see how TensorFlow can be used to improve existing machine learning models.
 Overall, I found this to be a very informative and useful tool for machine learning.

+Day 5 Reflection:
+Neural networks are a powerful tool for machine learning, and they are widely used in a variety of applications.
+I have a basic understanding of how they work, and I was able to build a simple neural network model using the TensorFlow library.
+I found that the most challenging part of working with neural networks was understanding all of the different parameters and settings that are available.
+I found it helpful to read about the different types of neural networks and to experiment with different settings in order to find what worked best for my data.
+Overall, I am pleased with my understanding of neural networks and I look forward to using them in future projects.